shield-h2020/nfvo/README.md

 #### Instantiate an already registered NS

-According to Shield project requirements: VDU instances belonging to a network service instance should be registered as infrastructure nodes in nfvo.
-To allow the inclusion of extra configuration inside instantiation body;
+VDU instances belonging to a NS are registered as infrastructure nodes via the vNSFO.
-in particular, the following NFVI optional fields can be added to each instantiation
+Extra configuration (NFVI optional fields) can be included inside the instantiation body:
-request:

 - analysis_type (string)
 - pcr0 (string)
 - driver (string)
 - distribution (string)
-- authentication (see NFVI section for reference)
+- authentication (see NFVI section for samples)
-- isolation_policy (see NFVI section for reference)
+- isolation_policy (see NFVI section for samples)
-- termination_policy (see NFVI section for reference)
+- termination_policy (see NFVI section for samples)

-In order to provide back-compatibility all these fields are optional and will be filled with default values in case not provided.
+Since these are optional, if not provided in the request, default values will be used.

 ##### Specific deployment location and provider network